What is Diarrhoea?

 4 in 10 Australian adults surveyed suffered from diarrhoea in the last 12 months preceding the survey

-Whatever the causes of diarrhoea, you want to stop it so that you can get back to your day with as little interruption as possible.
+Whatever the cause of diarrhoea, you want to relieve the symptoms so that you can get back to your day with as little interruption as possible.

 When to see your doctor